UMASS Dartmouth Art History BA Overview

 Art History is the study of visual artifacts that express the values of cultures.
-In addition to works that have been traditionally viewed as art, such as painting, sculpture, architecture, prints, drawings, ceramics, textiles, and metalwork, art history also embraces urban planning, cinema, animation, design, photography, computer-based imaging, and many others.
-Learning Outcomes for Art History
+In addition to works that have been traditionally viewed as art, such as painting, sculpture, architecture, prints, drawings, ceramics, textiles, and metalwork, art history also embraces urban planning, cinema, animation, design, photography, digital imaging, and many others.

 All majors complete 36 -39 credits of ARH courses, of which, 3 credits must be taken in a non-Western area, 3 credits must be taken as an internship in Art & Engagement, and 3 credits must be taken in a the Senior Seminar course.
 12 of these credits must be taken above the 100-level.
 In addition to the departmental requirements listed below, all students must meet the University's graduation requirements, including those for general education University Study.